 July 30th is Morocco’s national holiday.

-Much like the 4th of July is marks the national holiday for the USA; Morocco has one of their own.
+Much like the 4th of July is marks the national holiday for the USA; Morocco has one of its own.

-In Morocco it is known as Throne Day and it is on the July 30th each year.
+In Morocco, it is known as Throne Day and it is on July 30th each year.